SecretsofTheTwilight/SecretsofTheTwilight/README.md

 **Beyond the Repositories**

-* **Join the Starlight Discourse:** Continue the enchantment on our Secrets of the Twilight Discord server, where ideas flow as freely as moonlit streams.
+* **Join the Starlight Discourse:** Continue the enchantment on our Secrets of the Twilight Discord server: https://discord.gg/74Sf377pnh
-* **Spread the Word with a Tweet:** Share your discoveries and connect with the wider community on Twitter at @SecretsofTheTL
+* **Spread the Word with a Tweet:** Share your discoveries and connect with the wider community on Twitter at https://twitter.com/SecretsofTheTL

 **Embrace the Magic.
 Let's Code Wonders Together!** 🔮